-Viewing your phone's actual signal strength reading is preferable to relying on the "bars" graphic as an indication of signal strength.
+Viewing your phone's actual signal strength by reading decibels is preferable to relying on the "bars" graphic as an indication of signal strength.
 The issue with the bars representation is that there are no standards.
-My phone's 3 bars may well represent a stronger signal than your phone's 4 bars or even 5 bars.
+A phone's 3 bars may represent a stronger signal than another phone's 4 bars or even 5 bars.

-But we can't know that.
-So the best way to determine the strength of signal received by your phone is to view the signal strength reading.
-These readings are expressed in decibels (dBm), a standard unit of measure.
-They allow us to know when we are receiving a stronger signal or a weaker signal.
+This is difficult to accurately determine the signal strength.
+The best way to determine the strength of signal received by your phone is to view the signal strength reading.
+These readings are expressed in decibels (dBm), a standard unit of measurement.
+They allow us to accurately know when devices are receiving a stronger signal or a weaker signal in a numerical value.

 Please notice that signal strength is expressed as a negative number and can range from about -30 to -110.
 On certain phones, the number may show as positive in test mode.
 In such cases, convert it to negative.
-For example, 60 dBm is actually -60 dBm.
-The closer the number is to zero, the better signal your phone is receiving.
+For example, 60 dBm is -60 dBm in this way.
+The closer the number is to zero, the better signal the device is receiving.
 Thus, a reading of -60 dBm is a stronger signal than -75 dBm.
 Some phones may show either a 1x/3G reading or a 4G/LTE reading at the top of the phone.

 ANDROID FIELD TEST MODE INSTRUCTIONS:

 Most Android phone models allow the user to view signal strength readings by navigating the device's menu tree.
 Finding the right menu screen varies across phone manufacturers, models and versions of Android OS.
 A typical navigation sequence is Settings – About Phone – Status or Network – Signal Strength or Network Type and Strength.